 All faculty who are seeking to have courses approved to be a part of the Dearborn Discovery Core need to follow one of two processes:

-- All existing courses requiring no changes (i.e., course description change, etc.) can be sent directly to Pam Pennock.
+- All existing courses requiring no changes (i.e., course description change, etc.) can be sent directly to McKenna Maurino.

 - New courses must go through the regular curriculum review process within a faculty member's college before being submitted for inclusion in the Dearborn Discovery Core.

-To initiate the general education course approval process, faculty need to complete one of the Dearborn Discovery Core Action Request Forms for a given category of the general education program (e.g., Written and Oral Communication, Quantitative Thinking and Problem Solving, Critical and Creative Thinking, etc.).
+To initiate the general education course approval process, faculty need to complete one of the Dearborn Discovery Core Action Request Forms for a given category of the general education program (e.g., Writing and Communication, Quantitative Thinking and Problem Solving, Critical and Creative Thinking, etc.).
 Faculty should consult with their discipline/program colleagues when making a determination to propose a course for inclusion into the Dearborn Discovery Core.
-All completed forms can be sent directly to Pam Pennock unless the faculty's college and/or department has stipulated additional review requirements.

 Dearborn Discovery Core Action Request (Application) Forms